Introduction and Summary

 Advice for New Programming Language APIs

-Wherever possible, applications should use existing libraries and techniques that already meet the requirements for unpredictable-random and statistical-random RNGs.
+Wherever possible, applications should use existing libraries and techniques that already meet the requirements for cryptographic and statistical RNGs.
 For example—

 - read from the